Azure-Samples/mlops-enterprise-template/README.md

 ### 4. Define your workspace parameters

-We have precreated a [GitHub Workflow file](/.github/workflows/infra_train.yml) that does the infrastructure creation, trains the model and on successful training completions triggers another workflow that deploys the model.
+We have precreated a [setup.yml](/.github/workflows/setup.yml) that does the infrastructure creation.

+Workflow file [train_model.yml](/.github/workflows/train_model.yml) trains the model and on successful training completions triggers another workflow that deploys the model.

 You need to update [this workspace.json](/.cloud/.azure/workspace.json) `resource_group` parameter with that you have used when generating the azure credentials.
 You can modify the default workspace used here.
-You also need to update [this workflow action](/.github/workflows/infra_train.yml#L12) `AZURE_RESOURCE_GROUP` env variable with the generated one.
+You also need to update [this workflow action](/.github/workflows/setup.yml) `AZURE_RESOURCE_GROUP` env variable with the generated one.

-Make sure your resource group name in [workspace.json](/.cloud/.azure/workspace.json) are same as that in [workflow](/.github/workflows/infra_train.yml#L12)
+Make sure your resource group name in [workspace.json](/.cloud/.azure/workspace.json) are same as that in [workflow](/.github/workflows/setup.yml)

-Once you save your changes to the file, the predefined GitHub workflow that trains and deploys a model on Azure Machine Learning gets triggered.
+Once you save your changes to the file, the predefined GitHub workflow [setup.yml](/.github/workflows/setup.yml) gets triggered.This will setup all the required resources for training and also will create subscription to MLworkspace.
 Check the actions tab to view if your actions have successfully run.

 <p align="center">
   <img src="docs/images/actions_tab.png" alt="GitHub Actions Tab" width="700"/>